 Reel Women in Film: Knock Down the House

-Join the Bullock Museum for a FREE screening and conversation about the documentary film Knock Down the House.
+Join the Bullock Museum for a livestream discussion about the documentary film Knock Down the House.

 In the year 2018, the United States experienced a wellspring of female identifying candidates who became politically motivated and involved within their local communities and on a country-wide level.
 Knock Down the House keys in on four amongst many women who stood out.

-This screening is part of Reel Women in Film, a film series that highlights the filmic works of women in front of or behind the camera.
+This discussion is part of Reel Women in Film, a film series that highlights the filmic works of women in front of or behind the camera.
 In its second season, focus will be on ideas of empowerment seen through the lens of fashion and activism.
 Additionally, we will look at those within the field of filmmaking that are in the periphery, the costume designers.
-This evening's program is shown in conjunction with our Sister Suffragists exhibition, celebrating the suffrage centennial.
-This FREE program includes a film screening and Q&A with film subject Amy Vilela, film subject Cori Bush via video chat and guest moderator, Nancy Bocskor, Director of Center for Women in Politics & Public Policy at Texas Woman's University.
-Prior to feature film is the FemBeat short film on Martha P. Cotera.
-Come early and explore the 2nd floor Sister Suffragists exhibit, and enjoy complimentary coffee and treats provided by Zucchini Kill Bakery from 6:00 p.m. until 7:00 p.m.
-Quantities are limited.
-Seating for film begins at 6:30 p.m.
+This evening's program is organized in conjunction with our Sister Suffragists exhibition, celebrating the suffrage centennial.
+The livestream discussion will feature film subjects Amy Vilela and Cori Bush, and guest moderator, Nancy Bocskor, former Director of the Center for Women in Politics & Public Policy at Texas Woman's University.
+Prior to the discussion, we encourage you to check out a free stream of the FemBeat short film on Martha P. Cotera.

 Educators, to receive CPE credit please email Education@TheStoryofTexas.com